LongBu/AWS-SAP-C02-Study-Guide/README.md

       * Can use use OR, AND, NOT
       * Can monitor up to 256 Child HC(s)
       * Specify how many must pass to make parent HC pass
-  * HC that monitors Cloudwatch Alarms from Cloudwatch metrics (helpful for VPC private resources as VPC inaccessible endpoint to HC)
+  * HC that monitors CloudWatch Alarms from CloudWatch metrics (helpful for VPC private resources as VPC inaccessible endpoint to HC)
   * HC can pass/fail based on the text of the first 5120 bytes of the response
   * Configure router/firewall to allow incoming Route 53 HC requests